88-degrees/Book-of-Changes/appendix02s1.md

 The other paragraphs are sufficiently illustrated in the notes on the Text.

-<a name="fn_217"></a>[303:XXVIII](#fr_217) [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on the Great Symbolism:--'The waters of a marsh moisten and nourish the trees.
+<a name="fn_217"></a>[303:XXVIII](#fr_217) [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on the Great Symbolism: -- 'The waters of a marsh moisten and nourish the trees.
 When here it is said that they destroy and extinguish the trees, their action is very extraordinary.'
 This explanation is very far-fetched; and so is what the same scholar says on the application of it.
 I need not give it here, nor have I found, or myself made out, any other more easy and natural.

 Paragraph 2.
 'Such an association is extraordinary:' -- the characters also imply, perhaps, that it is successful.